 How to brand your Pinterest business profile.
-7 ways to create a consistent brand identity beyond your website. (+ FREE blog post image template)
+7 ways to maintain a consistent brand identity on Pinterest

 This post contains affiliate links marked with (*) for products I recommend.
 If you decide to make a purchase, I will earn a commission at no additional cost to you.
 Thank you for your support!

 Branding your business, goes beyond your website.
 Online entrepreneurs, use social media platforms as their main marketing strategy and funnel to send people to their website.
 That’s why is crucial to be consistent across ALL your social media accounts to fit your brand and website.

 If you’re a blogger or selling products or services, Pinterest should be your main focus.
 Why?
 Because it’s visual and most people are visual and we make a first impression in just 2.6 seconds when we something online.
 If you brand your Pinterest profile, you’re able to create a cohesive, consistent experience for your audience and your viewers will eventually remember you and recognise your pins in the sea of others.

 Today I’m sharing 7 ways to brand your Pinterest business profile, so your profile picture, business name, bio, boards, branding your board covers and creating pinnable images.
 The tips I’m sharing today, helped me grow my Pinterest visibility by 500% in just one month (which is now around 3000% !!!)

 Even though profile picture is a really small circle (140x140px), it’s the first thing someone sees when they visit your profile.
 My tip to keep consistent branding is to use the same profile picture across all the social media and ideally, the same image should be on your website (on your blog sidebar, on about page, on the contact page, or on other page/s).